ssmith-wustl/genome-dgidb-test5/lib/perl/Genome/Model/ClinSeq/original-scripts/README.txt

 #  - Overlap of observed mutations with TGI recurrent sites
 #  - Run snpEff on all variants
 #  - Run the Ensembl variant effect predictor on all variants
+#- Summarize gene annotation results (i.e. for each gene list, each gene is marked as Kinase, RTK, trancription factor, etc.)
+#  - Summarize for each event list, how many genes belong to each catergory

 #- Summary of TopHat RNA-seq alignment results
 #  - Summarize read mapping, known vs. novel junctions, proportion of reads mapping across junctions, proportion of MT mapping reads
 #- Druggable genes analysis